Nathan Ellington: Personal life

 In 2005, Ellington married a Bosnian woman, Alma from Tuzla, and after doing research, he converted to Islam and became a Muslim before they married.

 In 2011, he set up the Association of Muslim Footballers, whose purpose is to provide a network for Muslim players and families, highlighting the positive Muslim role models within the professional game and working to improve relationships between players of other beliefs.
 In relation to how Ramadan affected his football, Ellington has stated "When I'm playing an away match, I won't fast, but I'll make up for the missed day afterwards.
 For training, there's not a problem either, as you can get your hydration and nutrients with the suhoor (the early pre-dawn breakfast) which then helps.
 The only difference is afterwards when the rest of the players go off [to eat] and you have to hang on for a while longer, until the iftar meal at sunset."

-In 2008 he visited his wife's country of origin and expressed interest in playing for the Bosnian national team.
+In 2008 he visited his wife's country of origin and expressed interest in playing for the Bosnia and Herzegovina national team.
 He is nicknamed The Duke after legendary jazz musician Duke Ellington.
 Ellington is from a sporting family; his cousin Lee Ellington is also a footballer.